lacoco-lab/home/content/authors/xhuang/_index.md

 highlight_name: true
 ---

-Xinting is a PhD student in the lab.
+I'm a PhD student with a background in computer science and little bit of cognitive science.
+I'm broadly interested in Machine Learning and Natural Language Processing.
+For now, my research mainly lie in interpretability of neural language models.

 {style="text-align: justify;"}